tuejoshua/tuejoshua.github.io/Kotel screen.md

 <!-- Motivation: -->
-At [the Kotel](https://en.wikipedia.org/wiki/Western_Wall), informative screens displaying the daily [halachic times](https://en.wikipedia.org/wiki/Zmanim) are hanging.
+At [the Kotel](https://en.wikipedia.org/wiki/Western_Wall), visitors can see the daily [halachic times](https://en.wikipedia.org/wiki/Zmanim) on informative screens.
 (I've seen several [shuls](https://en.wikipedia.org/wiki/Synagogue) with a similar setup.)
-Inspired by these, I wanted to create one for my own (home) use, as an automatically updating web page to be shown continuously on a tablet, especially for days like Shabbat and Yom Tov, where I cannot use my smartphone as an alternative.
+Inspired by these, I wanted to create one for my own (home) use, as an automatically updating web page to be shown continuously on a stationary tablet, especially for days like Shabbat and Yom Tov, where I cannot access that information by interacting with my smartphone (as I would on other days).

-This led me on a project with 2 major topics:
+This led me into a project with 2 major topics:
 1. Finding and learning how to use various APIs (zmanim, of course, but also weather);
 2. Trying to layout the page to maximize screen use and legibility.